What Adoptive Parents Need to Know About Birth Certificates

 Adoptive parents overwhelmed by the amount of paperwork confronting them may not immediately consider the complexities and importance of adoption birth certificates.
-But like an adult’s passport or driver’s license, the birth certificate is a key entry point to many of a child’s daily experiences, from enrolling in preschool to seeing a doctor or signing up for Little League.
-Amidst all of the logistical planning adoptive parents must do, learning how to get a new birth certificate should be at the top of their list of priorities.
-Here’s what you need to know about the birth certificate for your newly adopted child.
+But like an adult’s passport or driver’s license, the birth certificate is a key for many of a child’s daily experiences, including enrolling in preschool, seeing a doctor or signing up for Little League.
+With all the logistical planning adoptive parents must do, learning how to get a new birth certificate should be at the top of the list.
+Here’s what parents need to know about the birth certificate for their newly adopted child.

 One birth certificate will be created at birth, while the adoption birth certificate is filled out when parents finalize the adoption.
 The vital information will be the same on both (date and time of birth, etc).
 The original birth certificate will list the birth mother’s name, as well as the name she gave to the child.
 Adoptive parents can change this name to the one they have picked out on the adoption birth certificate, which will list both partners as the parents.